Approximating Bimatrix Nash Equilibrium Via Trilinear Minimax: Introduction

-Thus neither $Row$ nor $Column$ can improve their payoffs when the other player's probability vector is fixed.
-In this sense there is a {\it Nash equilibrium}, i.e. $p_*$.
-Nash equilibrium is not necessarily unique.
-We can also define the composite vector $p_* = (x_*, y_*)$ to be the $\varepsilon$-Nash equilibrium if
+Thus, neither Row nor Column can improve their expected payoff when the other player's probability vector is fixed.
+In this sense, $p_*$ is a mixed strategy \textit{Nash Equilibrium} (NE), or simply Nash Equilibrium.
+Nash Equilibria are not necessarily unique.